 A common thread I find in children coming to Sleep Clinic is that many or all of them have been on melatonin at some point, or are taking it currently.
 Melatonin is an important tool in the treatment of sleep disorders in children, and because it is naturally derived, there is a widespread perception that it is safe.
 However, I have become concerned by the frequency of its use, especially in an unsupervised way.

-Melatonin sales have doubled in the past ten years, increasing from $90 million in 2007 to $260 million in 2012.
+It’s hard to know exactly how many children are taking melatonin.
+A study in JAMA in 2022 estimated that use in adults had tripled between 2005 and 2018, and that adults were using higher doses.
 Melatonin for children products are being marketed aggressively.
 I worry that the widespread availability of melatonin has led to some parents using it as a shortcut to good sleep practices.
 An article in the Wall Street Journal (which also provided the sales figures above), quoted a father’s review on Amazon:

 OK, yes, as parents my wife and I should do a better job starting the bedtime routine earlier, turning off the TV earlier, limiting sweets, etc., etc. Well, for whatever reason, this is not our strong suit.
 This 1 mg light dosage of melatonin is very helpful winding our kids down and getting them ready for bed.